 Here's a custom Christmas card I did for our friends two years ago.
 If you haven't decided on cards yet, here's your chance to snag a free one!
 If you have Photoshop, this should be a snap.
 If you don't, download the .jpg file and you can insert your photo using Word or a free photo editing program.
 After you've inserted your photo, you'll need to include your name.
 I used the typeface "Oil Can" from Lost Type, which is a pay-what-you-want website.

-I decided to bring this fun and FREE series back.
-For the first 12 days of December I'll be bringing you free downloads for the holiday season.
-I hope you're able to make good use of them!
+I hope you're able to make good use of this free download!
 The first one is a phone wallpaper.
 I designed a very similar one 2 years ago (you can find it here) and so I made a sister design to go with it.

 Simply click the download link, save the image to your phone and go to Settings>Wallpaper.